DeepDoge/discord-end2end-encryption/README.md

 # known issues
 - link embeds won't work because discord is creating them on their side so since they cant see the context of the message, no link embeds
-- while sending images first you need to type the message press `space` and stuff then add the picture, because i didnt add support for `upload image` dialog text area, you can if you want to, code is there